 No matter when or how you come out, it is important that you feel prepared to do so.
 There is no one right way to do it: every person has different wants, needs, and surroundings, and therefore a different experience.

-Though that is true, there are still a few general tips you can follow.
+Though that is true, here are a few general tips you can follow.
 There are also challenges more present in India, so you should keep those in mind as well, and we will address some of them.

 1. Come out to yourself first